rcherrueau/execo/doc/userguide.rst

 The following example shows how to use the `execo.action.ChainPut` class (which also internally uses Taktuk) to perform optimized transfers of big files to many hosts.
-It reserves the maximum number of nodes immediately available on grid5000 for 15 minutes, and broadcasts a generated random file of 50MB to all hosts both with parallel ``scp`` and with ChainPut, to compare the performances.
+It reserves 90% of the maximum number of nodes immediately available on grid5000 for 15 minutes, and broadcasts a generated random file of 50MB to all hosts both with parallel ``scp`` and with ChainPut, to compare the performances.
 As the parallel scp can be very resource hungry with a lot of remote